Single vs. Multi-Collagen: Which is Best for Youthful Skin?

 Type III Collagen

-Type III is also sometimes called the "youth collagen" as it is abundantly present in the Young Age.
-This is needed to give elastic and firm skin.
+Type III is also sometimes called the "youth collagen" as it is abundantly present in younger people.
+It keeps skin firm and elastic.
 Its honeycomb-shaped framework supports Type I collagen, which is richly present in young, healthy skin.
-Benefits of type III collagen are enhanced skin elasticity, promotes better healing, supports flexibility, and maintains youthful appearance.
+Benefits of type III collagen are enhanced skin elasticity, healing, flexibility, and youthful appearance.

 - Known as "youth collagen"